meilisearch/documentation/tutorials/quickstart/README.md

 ### Create an Index and Upload Some Documents

 MeiliSearch can serve multiple indexes, with different kinds of documents.

-Therefore, it is required to create an index before sending documents to it.
+It is required to create an index before sending documents to it.

 ```bash
 $ curl -i -X POST 'http://127.0.0.1:7700/indexes' \